-To consider the specifications necessary for the design and operation of wideband cable systems, in particular as respects the needs for cable systems

-- to be compatible with appropriate technical and service features of the networks operated by BT and Mer-CULL - to have the capacity to provide interactive services - to comply with the requirements for the prevention of electro-magnetic interference laid down by the UK, the EC and the international specifications of the International Special Committee on Radio Interference (CIS PR) - to have some reserve capacity for which standards will be specified in the future (the level of spurious signals for other services that may appear should be specified)
+- "To consider the specifications necessary for the design and operation of wideband cable systems, in particular as respects the needs for cable systems - to be compatible with appropriate technical and service features of the networks operated by BT and Mercury - to have the capacity to provide interactive services - to comply with the requirements for the prevention of electro-magnetic interference laid down by the UK, the EC and the international specifications of the International Special Committee on Radio Interference (CIS PR) - to have some reserve capacity for which standards will be specified in the future (the level of spurious signals for other services that may appear should be specified)

-and for existing tv receivers used for uhf reception to be capable of being linked to the system (the properties of receivers with other interface ports and of receivers equipped to take adaptors for the reception of transmissions from satellites of direct broadcasting will also need to be taken into account).
+and for existing tv receivers used for uhf reception to be capable of being linked to the system (the properties of receivers with other interface ports and of receivers equipped to take adaptors for the reception of transmissions from satellitas of direct broadcasting will also need to be taken into account).

-In considering these specifications the working group should take into account all the various types of services, including switched interactive services, that it can envisage as being provided in due course by wideband cable systems, with the exception of voice telephony, and where appropriate British Standards do not exist it is asked to draft them.
-These standards should encompass the principal alternative configurations and technologies and the working group may therefore find it necessary to produce alternative standards for particular services.
+In considering these specifications the working group should take into account all the various types of services, including switched interactive services, that it can envisage as being provided in due course by wideband cable systems, with the exception of voice telephony, and where appropriate British Standards do not exist it is asked to draft ments in Europe, including in particular our own, are seeking to provide as rapidly as possible a national wide-band network financed from the public's appetite for tv entertainment."
+A second agreement between the two companies gives Scientific Atlanta Inc. access to Plessey's v.l.s.i., microwave device and optical-fibre technologies.